adamhartford/SwiftR/README.md

 #### Cookies

 SwiftR will send any cookies in your app's NSHTTPCookieStorage to SignalR.
-You can also add cookies manually:
+You can also set cookies manually:

 ```swift
 let cookieProperties = [